-With Service Directory, you can register all of your services in a single place and resolve them via HTTP, gRPC, and DNS.
+With Service Directory, you can register all of your services in a single place and resolve them by using HTTP, gRPC, and DNS.

-Let's revisit the previous diagram, but this time adding Service Directory.
-Below each service instance is registered with Service Directory.
-These registrations are immediately reflected in DNS and can be queried via HTTP/gRPC regardless of their implementation and environment.
+Let us revisit the previous diagram, but this time adding Service Directory.
+In the following diagram, each service instance is registered with Service Directory.
+These registrations are immediately reflected in DNS and can be queried by using HTTP/gRPC regardless of their implementation and environment.

 You can create a universal service name that works across Google Cloud products, like App Engine and GKE.
 You can make these services available over DNS.
-You can apply access controls to services based on on network, project, and IAM roles of serviceaccounts.
+You can apply access controls to services based on network, project, and IAM roles of service accounts.